masher92/UKCP18/CatchmentAnalysis/RoFSW/RoFSW.md

 I.e. the longer the duration, the greater the correlation between peak flow for that duration and the extent of RoFSW flood extent.

 But would maybe expect that there would be a greater correlation for shorter duration events?

+Problems:
+Normalising by area: discriminates against bigger catchments, if the flood risk is concentrated in one area?